 Operational Excellence is an effective means to change a culture (typically in production organizations.)
 OpEx programs have a common set of principles but may have different set of methods and tools based on organizational maturity and need.

-For more information on xxx and how Juran can help you leverage it to improve your quality and productivity, please get in touch with the team.
+For more information on operational excellence and how Juran can help you leverage it to improve your quality and productivity, please get in touch with the team.

 |Check out Juran’s Training and Certification Programs|